-Donatella Versace, who became chief designer after the murder of her brother Gianni, talks to Vanessa Friedman (New York Times) about how her Milan office reflects her deep loss and pain and at the same time inspires her to not only keep Versace alive, but to bring Versace into modernity and the new 20s.
-After his death, she took the brand forward.
-Today Versace owns more than 1500 boutiques worldwide.
-In 2018, Michael Kors joined the company and purchased $2.12 billion worth of shares, leaving Donatella in charge of creative direction.
+Donatella Versace, who became head designer after her brother Gianni was murdered, talks to Vanessa Friedman (New York Times) about how her Milan office reflects her deep loss and pain while inspiring her to not only keep Versace alive, she’s bringing Versace into the modern age and the new 20s.
+After his death, she moved the brand forward.
+Today, Versace holds more than 1500 boutiques worldwide.
+In 2018, Michael Kors joined the company and bought $2.12 billion worth of stock, so Donatella continues to be the lead creative director.

 https://fwfrankfurt.com/wp-content/uploads/2020/06/versace-mode-marke-mailand-fashion-week-geschichte-donatelle-versace-gianni-modenschau.jpg 838 1489 F_Kinski https://fwfrankfurt.com/wp-content/uploads/2020/06/fashion-week-frankfurt-fw-logo-modenschau-show-designer-termine-dates-info-news-magazin-agentur.png F_Kinski2021-02-23 12:26:122021-02-23 12:28:02Donatella Versace Interview: Brother Gianni, Life, Michael Kors – New York Times

 1 Interview: Donatella VersaceVersace is one of the most famous fashion brands in the world.
 Behind the brand is Donatella Versace.
 We sat down with her and she talks about her life and the company.
 73 Questions for Donatella Versace History & Gianni Versace Fashion show: Versace stands for gold and elegance